Russ Harvey Consulting - Computer and Internet Services

 BBC Future

-See Blackmailed Online? for a solution if you're a victim.
+See Have you been blackmailed online? if you're a victim.

 “Your Computer Hacked”

 Claims that your computer has been hacked is a common approach for online blackmail attempts.
-Any messages using the threat of exposing your porn habits should be immediately deleted.
-These are a phishing email on a fishing expedition.
+Any messages using any threat, including exposing your online habits, should be immediately deleted.
+They are on a fishing expedition.
 Don't fall for it.

 Sample Sextortion Email